alexwinston/UIViewprint/README.md

 ## TODO
 * Polish up the various examples included in the project
+* Refactor Facebook profile example to use UIImageViews so it is more representative of a realistic view
 * Add the ability to easily pad views
 * Include examples of using UIViewprint within a table view
 * Consider using SwiftBox for better layout and performance